technomunk/gnet/docs/protocol.md

 [networking article](https://www.gafferongames.com/tags/networking/).
 The core principle is to provide any received data to the application as soon as it arrives, even if some data is missing in between.
-GNet provides virtual `Connections` over [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) that can send and receive `Packages`, a binary-serializeable data type.
-The `Packages` are application-specific data serialized version of which does not exceed a certain maximum size (typically 1KiB).
-The `Connections` also provide a binary stream for larger messages, however it is less efficient than `Packages` (because of additional order guarantees) or `TCP` (which has the benefit of lower-level implementation as well as hardware implementations).
+GNet provides virtual `Connections` over [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) that can send and receive `Messages`, a binary-serializeable data type.
+The `Message` are application-specific data serialized version of which does not exceed a certain maximum size (typically 1KiB).
+The `Connections` also provide a binary stream for larger messages, however it is less efficient than `Messages` (because of additional order guarantees) or `TCP` (which has the benefit of lower-level implementation as well as hardware implementations).